Yuricst/yuricst.github.io/_pages/about.md

 ---

 I am a PhD candidate in the [**Space Systems Optimization Group (SSOG)**](https://ssog.ae.gatech.edu/) at **Georgia Tech**, supervised by Professor Koki Ho.
-The overarching theme of my research interest is **decision making** - this includes:
+The overarching theme of my research interest is **decision-making** - this includes:

 1. ***strategic decisions*** for designing in-space infrastructures or designing space missions and multi-mission campaigns, and
 2. ***operational decisions*** for operating spacecraft (or fleet of spacecraft) to perform its mission, autonomously or semi-autonomously.